LoongsonLab/loongsonlab.github.io/_research/README.md

 Create a new `KEY` folder in `_research` with a unique name for you.
 Then in the folder, you can create each language file by using `index.LANG.md`.
 Finally, fill it with the following content.
+Note that, `construct` is used to mark this page is under construction.

 ## Create the Markdown file